ChasinSpin/astrid/OTEStamper/hardware/README.md

+## Version 0.9b

+* Initial

-Version 0.9b: Initial
+## Version 0.9c

-Version 0.9c: No electrical changes No electrical changes.
-Moved label for D1 below diode and clarified orientation for the Buck Regulator to make it less like to assemble wrong way round.
+* No electrical changes.
+* Moved label for D1 below diode and clarified orientation for the Buck Regulator to make it less likely to assemble wrong way round.

-TODO:

-1. Increase buck regulator output by 0.05V as output range is 5.08 to 5.15 due to tolerances.
+## Version 1.0.0

+* Added HOT label around buck convertor and back protection FET
+* Removed 4 pin flat flex to camera board
+* Moved JP2 right to allow clearance of U2
+* Moved buzzer to bottom of the board and rotated 45 to make room for 150uF capacitor
+* Added 150uF capacitor to limit surge current to regulator
+* Moved Fan header so header pins easily clear GPS
+* Added JST 2 Pin Connector For Different 12V Source
+* Changed Q1/Q2 to MMBT2222A-TP for increased fan current upto 500mA

+## Future Ideas

-2. Maybe look at switching out back protection FET to one with lower RDS as drop across is large at high currents (buck can keep up fine)
+1. Maybe look at switching out back protection FET to one with lower RDS as the voltage drop across is large at high currents (buck can keep up fine).

-3. Put HOT labels around buck converter and back protection FET

-4. Change 5V fan to 12V fan/fet (maybe), possible overvoltage, and can you get a 12V small fan?

-5. Add 100uF capacitor after reverse polarity fet to prevent surge damaging buck regulator

-PSU CHARACTERISATION:
+## PSU Characterisation

 1. Voltage range is 7.5 - 18V, specified range to the user is 12V-15V @ 4A